aws/s2n-tls/docs/USAGE-GUIDE.md

 **s2n_get_server_name** returns the server name associated with a connection, or NULL if none is found.
 This can be used by a server to determine which server name the client is using.
+This function returns the first ServerName entry in the ServerNameList sent by the client.
+Subsequent entries are not returned.

 ### s2n\_connection\_set\_blinding